Your Voice Matters in Respectful Maternity Care

 YOU MAY ALSO LIKE: Get Rid of those Extra Baby Pounds

-Shawana S. Moore, DNP, APRN, WHNP-BC, PNAP, FAAN, is a women’s health nurse practitioner.
+Shawana S. Moore, PhD, DNP, APRN, WHNP-BC, PNAP, FAAN, is a women’s health nurse practitioner.
 She serves as an Associate Professor and the DNP Program Director at Emory University’s Nell Hodgson School of Nursing.
 She is passionate about equitable, respectful, and inclusive maternal-child care.